buzzabout docs

 Using API keys with MCP

 The MCP server accepts the same x-api-key header as the REST API.
-Headless agents (your own integration, a server-side LLM pipeline) can authenticate this way without going through OAuth.
-See MCP / API key auth for the headless setup.
+Headless agents — your own SDK-built integration, a server-side LLM pipeline — authenticate this way without going through OAuth.

 On this page